Recording a script from your web browser is often the easiest way to get started.

 After you’ve installed the extension in your browser, expand it from the Loadster icon in the toolbar.

 Toggle the switch to Enabled when you are ready to share your browser traffic with Loadster for the purposes of recording scripts.
-When enabled, the Loadster Recorder Chrome Extension sends your browser events to loadster.app as well as localhost:1999, which is the port that Loadster Workbench listens on.
+When enabled, the Loadster Recorder Chrome Extension sends your browser events to loadster.app.

 To start recording, open a new or existing script and hit Record.

 Loadster will start communicating with the Loadster Recorder browser extension and listen for traffic.

 Enter the URL of the first page you want to record.